jinitsuga/share-talents/readme.md

 #### The idea

 The idea behind this project is to bring a tool to my Warcraft friends where they'll be able to save as many talent builds as they want, since in-game they're only limited to 10 loadouts.
 After saving a set of however many talent builds you want, you can then generate a unique url that you'll link to that list of builds, enabling the user to keep track, share, and edit their sets of builds this way.
-In "edit mode" it'll just copy that set of builds and make a new set on top of that one, so that the old one isn't overwritten.

 ### The tools